UoB-COMSM0166/2025-group-8/README.md

 ### Design (待修改)

 To support modularity and future expansion, *Iron Rebellion* followed a loosely inspired Model-View-Controller (MVC) architecture.
-The **GameObject** superclass encapsulates common properties like position, velocity, and size, and is extended by interactive objects like **Player**, **EnemyDrone**, and **MovingPlatform**.
+The **gameObject** superclass encapsulates common properties like position, velocity, and size, and is extended by interactive objects like **robotDog**, **enemy**, and **platform**.

-- **PlayerController** handles input and physics.
+- **robotDog** handles input and physics.
-- **MapController** loads levels from text files and manages collision resolution.
+- **chapterSelector** loads levels from text files and manages collision resolution.
-- **GameStateManager** coordinates game modes, UI elements, and audio.
+- **picturesLoader** coordinates game modes, UI elements, and audio.

 This architecture made the game easy to iterate and test.
 Visual aids, including sequence and state diagrams, helped clarify object interactions.
-Notable additions like **InteractionHandler** abstracted door-button logic for better reusability.

 ---